Dashticz/dashticz/docs/blocks/graphs.rst

       | The GroupBy function will either:
       | - The *Sum* of all values together for that group
       | - Provide the *Average* of all values for that group
-      | It identifies what type of sensor it is to apply to appropriate calculation.
+      | It identifies what type of sensor it is to apply to appropriate calculation:
       | - Counter, Rain – uses the *Add* calculation
       | - Temperature, Custom Sensor and Percentage – uses the *Average* calculation
   * - groupByDevice